 |Other choices about hours, patterns, and locations of work||Other options about when, where, and how work is done, e.g. overtime and having the autonomy to decide when to take breaks during the working day.|

 Before you decide on what type of flexible arrangement you want to request, it’s worth stopping to consider some other factors such as:

 - What is the culture like at your workplace?

-- Does your organisation actively support flexibility and are these arrangements currently working with other employees?
+- Does your organization actively support flexibility and are these arrangements currently working with other employees?

-- Have you spoken with other employees working flexibility to get their insights?
+- Have you spoken with other employees working flexibly to get their insights?

 - What tools and practices does your organisation support to enable flexible working?
 E.g. Zoom for calls, teleconferences, etc. Are these commonly used?

 Next, it’s important to think about your role: